Clairaut Conformal Submersions: Preliminaries

-where $\{U_i\}_{n+1 \leq i \leq m}$ is an orthonormal basis of fibers of $F$.
-The horizontal vector field $H$ vanishes if and only if any fiber of $F$ is minimal. \begin{proposition} \cite{Gundmundsson_1992} Let $F: (M, g) \to (B, g')$ be a conformal submersion with dilation $\lambda$.
+where $\{U_i\}_{n+1 \leq i \leq m}$ is an orthonormal basis of the fibers of $F$.
+The horizontal vector field $H$ vanishes if and only if every fiber of $F$ is minimal. \begin{proposition} \cite{Gudmundsson_1992} Let $F: (M^m, g) \to (B^n, g')$ be a conformal submersion with dilation $\lambda$.
 Then

-Moreover, by (\ref{eqn2.8}) the horizontal space $(kerF_\ast)^\bot$ is totally geodesic if and only if $\lambda$ is constant on $kerF_\ast$. \end{proposition}
+Moreover, by (\ref{eqn2.8}), the horizontal space $(kerF_\ast)^\bot$ is totally geodesic if and only if $\lambda$ is constant on $kerF_\ast$. \end{proposition}